Scifabric/pybossa/doc/user/app_settings.rst

 #.
 It ignores the :ref:`task-redundancy` value, so it will keep sending tasks
    no matter even though that value has been achieved.
 #.
 It sends always the task with the least number of task runs in the system.
 #.
-It ignores if a user has participated in the same task, allowing to submit
-   one ore answers to the same task by the same user (anonymous or authenticated).
-#.
 A task will be never marked as completed, as the :ref:`task-redundancy` is
    not respected.

-In summary, from the point of view of a user (authenticated or anonymous) the system will be sending the application tasks that have less answers (in case of not having an answer, the creation time will be used to send them like in a FIFO --first in first out).
-The user could load the same task as many times as he wants, and submit a new answer as many times as he wants.
+In summary, from the point of view of a user (authenticated or anonymous) the system will be sending the application's tasks that have less answers (in case of not having an answer, the creation time will be used to send them like in a FIFO --first in first out).

 From the point of view of the application, the scheduler will be trying to obtain as soon as possible an answer for all the available tasks.